ntop/ntopng/doc/src/web_gui/notifications.rst

 Recipients are associated to one, and only one endpoint, but the same endpoint can be shared across multiple recipients.

 Endpoints and recipients have a type and a set of configuration parameters which depends on the type.
-All the available endpoints and recipients are described in the next section.
+All the available endpoints and recipients are described in `this`_ section.

 Endpoints contain common configuration which is then extended with recipients configuration.
 For example, the *email* endpoint contains the SMTP server address, whereas *email* recipients contain destination email addressses.
 This allows the creation of multiple *email* recipients, all sharing the same endpoint and, thus, the same SMTP server address.

 An extensive example can bee seen at https://www.ntop.org/ntopng/using-ntopng-recipients-and-endpoints-for-flexible-alert-handling/.

+.. _`this`: ../alerts/available_recipients.html

 Builtin
 -------